Showing posts with label PERL in VLSI. Show all posts

 print max(2,3) + max(4,5); # it prints 8

-Subroutines : Call by Reference : Understand By Examples :
+Subroutines : all by Reference

 We can create a Anonymous Function which we can later call by reference.
 Also once we write a regular function , later we call it by reference.
 Both the form are shown below through a easy code.